born3am/alpacafarm/README.md

 # Alpaca Farm!
--This website was made as a project during my Webdevelopmemt course.
-The wireframe, color palete and pictures were previsouly provided.
+-This website was made as a project during my web developmemt course.
+The wireframe, color pallete and pictures were previsouly provided.

 ## Built with
 -Semantic HTML5 markup